eco/toolkit/packages/sdk/README.md

 # Getting Started

 ## Installing
-Install the package and the [@eco-foundation/routes-ts](https://npmjs.com/package/@eco-foundation/routes-ts) peer dependency to your project:
+Install the package and the [`@eco-foundation/routes-ts`](https://npmjs.com/package/@eco-foundation/routes-ts) peer dependency to your project:
 ``` sh
 npm install @eco-foundation/routes-sdk @eco-foundation/routes-ts
 ```

 ## Eco Routes peer dependency

-The Eco team is constantly improving our protocol and sometimes that involves making upgrades to our contracts, which will generate new contract addresses that we will publish in our routes-ts package.
-When this happens be aware that if your application is still running with an outdated version of the routes-ts package some intents might not get fulfilled.
+The Eco team is constantly improving our protocol.
+Sometimes, this involves making upgrades to our contracts, which will generate new contract addresses that we will publish in our routes-ts package.
+When this happens, be aware that if your application is still running with an outdated version of the routes-ts package, some intents might not get fulfilled.

 Upgrading to the latest protocol contracts is easy!
 Simply run:
 ``` sh
 npm install @eco-foundation/routes-ts@latest
 ```
-To install the latest contracts, and the SDK will use them.
+To install the latest contracts, and the SDK will automatically use them.

-*Note: Upgrading the routes-ts package by a minor or major version might require upgrading the SDK as well, run:*
+> **Note:** Upgrading the routes-ts package by a minor or major version might require upgrading the SDK as well, run:
 ```
 npm install @eco-foundation/routes-sdk@latest
 ```